GSTT-CSC/gstt-csc.github.io/_guides/OMOP.md

 An Extract, Transform, and Load (ETL) approach is used to convert source data into the OMOP CDM.

 #### Designing the ETL
-In the first stage of the process both data experts and CDM experts work together to design the ETL.
-It helps to have prior experience in the implementation of ETLs to improve efficiency during this process which requires an in-depth knowledge of  the source data.
-Softwares such as White-Rabbit and Rabbit-in-a-Hat are used during the ETL design stage.
+In the first stage of the process, both data experts and CDM experts work together to design the ETL.
+It helps to have prior experience in the implementation of ETLs to improve efficiency during this process, which requires an in-depth knowledge of  the source data.
+Softwares such as [WhiteRabbit](https://www.ohdsi.org/analytic-tools/whiterabbit-for-etl-design/) and [Rabbit-in-a-Hat](https://ohdsi.github.io/WhiteRabbit/RabbitInAHat.html) can be used during the ETL design stage.

 White-Rabbit creates a scan of the source data and creates a report which includes:
 - a list of tables in the source database